Nigeria's Okonjo-Iweala makes history as head of WTO

 Key to her success will be her ability to operate in the centre of a “U.S.-EU-China triangle”, he said.

-The endorsement of the Biden administration cleared the last obstacle to her appointment.
+The endorsement of the Biden administration cleared the last obstacle to her appointment and she is due to begin March 1.

 SWEET BUT STRONG